lgreski/datasciencectacontent/markdown/cleaningData-readingFiles.md

 ![2015-08-05_19-36-41.png](https://coursera-forum-screenshots.s3.amazonaws.com/1b/1f5a503be411e58d54556e371b25e8/2015-08-05_19-36-41.png)

-If you really want to "go geek" with fixed files, you might give RecordEditor a try: [http://sourceforge.net/projects/record-editor/](http://sourceforge.net/projects/record-editor/).
+If you really want to "go geek" with fixed files, you might give [RecordEditor](http://sourceforge.net/projects/record-editor/) a try.

 _Historical note:_ in antediluvian times (i.e. before the World Wide Web), it was considered "normal" for text editors on mainframe computers to display column information, because the file editors were trying to mirror 80 column punch cards.
 The ability to read data in a wide variety of formats was considered an essential skill for any mainframe programmer.
-If you're frustrated with the learning curve of R, you can be thankful you don't have to learn Job Control Language to complete the programming assignments for this course ([https://en.wikipedia.org/wiki/Job\_Control\_Language](https://en.wikipedia.org/wiki/Job_Control_Language)).
+If you're frustrated with the learning curve of R, you can be thankful you don't have to learn [Job Control Language](https://en.wikipedia.org/wiki/Job_Control_Language) to complete the programming assignments for this course.

 **5)  How do I navigate the R object(s) that are created by reading the file?**

-Here, you'll need to use the functions we've already learned to figure out how an R object is composed, such as head(), str(), class(), etc.
+Here, you'll need to use the functions we've already learned to figure out how an R object is composed, such as `head()`, `str()`, `class()`, etc.

 **6) What technique(s) must I use to navigate the objects and produce the output(s) required to answer the quiz question?**

 Review your notes and slides from the lecture topics, and identify the functions you'll need to navigate the objects.
 Is it a list?
 If so, you might use techniques like myList$objectname to get at the right object in the list.
-If itthe object is an XML document, you might use xpathSApply(), etc.
+If the object is an XML document, you might use `xpathSApply()`, etc.

 **7) Occam's razor applies -- use the simplest approach possible**

 Sometimes, the "obvious" approach isn't the best one.
-If you only need to read a line of text from a file, it doesn't matter whether it's a fixed length file, an HDF5 file, an XML document, or any other non-binary file, the easiest way to pull the text you need from the file is with readLines().
+If you only need to read a line of text from a file, it doesn't matter whether it's a fixed length file, an HDF5 file, an XML document, or any other non-binary file, the easiest way to pull the text you need from the file is with `readLines()`.
 Don't waste your time with a more complex approach.
-Reference: [https://en.wikipedia.org/wiki/Occam%27s\_razor](https://en.wikipedia.org/wiki/Occam%27s_razor).
+Reference: [Occam's Razor](https://en.wikipedia.org/wiki/Occam%27s_razor).

 In closing, we've outlined a relatively straightforward plan of attack to figure out how to read almost any type of data into R and be productive with the resulting R objects.
-In the spirit of "eating my own dog food," (reference: [https://en.wikipedia.org/wiki/Eating\_your\_own\_dog\_food](https://en.wikipedia.org/wiki/Eating_your_own_dog_food)) I used this approach to complete Quiz 2 earlier this week.
+In the spirit of "eating my own dog food," (reference: [Eating your own dog food](https://en.wikipedia.org/wiki/Eating_your_own_dog_food)) I used this approach to complete Quiz 2 when I took the *Getting and Cleaning Data* class.